dafydd2277/dhcpd/README.md

 > dafydd2277 says: This is straight from `networkboot/docker-dhcpd`.
 I have not tested this with my fork.
 I suspect you will only need to modify the `DHCPD_PROTOCOL` environment variable in `compose.yaml`.
 If that doesn't set you up properly, please create an Issue.
-Or, better yet, a Pull Request with whatever modifications you needed to make for DHCPv6 to work.
+Or better yet, a Pull Request with whatever modifications you needed to make for DHCPv6 to work.